UweKeim/ExitCodeGenerator/README.md

 ## Introduction

-This is a small utility to sleep for a given amount of milliseconds and then return a given exit code.
+This is a small Windows command line utility to sleep for a given amount of milliseconds and then return a given exit code.
 It is intended as a mockup for testing external application calls.

 ## Usage